remkop/picocli/picocli-shell-jline3/README.md

     }

     /**
-     * Provide command descriptions for JLine TailTipWidgets to be displayed in status bar */ private static class DescriptionGenerator {
+     * Provide command descriptions for JLine TailTipWidgets
+     * to be displayed in the status bar.
+     */
+    private static class DescriptionGenerator {
         Builtins builtins;